Is Bulgaria Safe? 10 Important Insider Travel Tips

 However, a couple of them can’t be pulled off anywhere else but in Bulgaria.
 Since they’re very typical, you should read the following lines carefully before your trip.

-Believe me, even I have almost fallen for some of them!
+Even I as a local have almost fallen for some of them!
 That’s how simple yet clever they are.
+But you can still easily avoid them when you know what to watch out for.

 1. The Fake Exchange Rate

 Bulgaria is mostly a cash economy.
-Outside of the capital Sofia, only major chains accept card payments.
+Outside the capital Sofia, only major chains accept card payments.

 2. The Old, Invalid Banknotes

-The currently valid Bulgarian leva banknotes and coins are issued after 1999.
+The currently valid Bulgarian banknotes and coins are issued after 1999.

 You can check what they look like at the Bulgarian National Bank’s Official website.